 Abusing drugs and exploring ways to beat a drug test may have short-term success.
 By doing this, there is a tendency to avoid the real problem of drug dependency/addiction.
 It may be prudent to get professional help and treatment for drug abuse rather than trying to find a temporary solution.

 Can Sure Jell be detected in a urine drug test?

-Tetrahydrocannabinol (THC) is the most commonly found substance in the urine drug test.
-There are various detox products available in the market to beat a drug test, and Sure Jell is one of the popular brands of fruit pectin amongst them.
+Tetrahydrocannabinol (THC) is the most commonly found substance in urine drug test.
+There are various detox products available in the market to beat a drug test, and Sure Jell is one of the popular brands of fruit pectin among them.

 Pectin is a water-soluble fiber obtained from ripe fruits and vegetables, and used in preparing fruit jellies and jams.